EgosOwn/onionr/onionr/httpapi/README.md

 # httpapi

-The httpapi contains collections of endpoints for the client API server.
+The httpapi contains collections of endpoints for the client and public API servers.

 ## Files: